 Working as a pharmacist in Sweden

 In order to work as a pharmacist in the Swedish health care system, for example in pharmacies, hospital pharmacies and clinics, you are required to have a Swedish licence.
-Uppsala University organizes training and tests for foreign pharmacists who wish to acquire a Swedish licence.
+Uppsala University organises training and tests for foreign pharmacists who wish to acquire a Swedish licence.

 To work in the pharmaceutical industry and private companies, it is up to each employer to define what requirements are needed for the job.
 A Swedish licence is not always required.

-Ways to Swedish licence
+Different ways to a Swedish licence